 Getting a pair of Vandersteen Model 2ce Signature II speakers in the room is just the beginning.
-Positioning, toe-in, speaker height and contour control all need to be considered to get the perfect Model 2ce sound.
+Positioning, toe-in, speaker height, and contour control must be considered for the perfect Model 2ce sound.
 All of these details can be found in the Model 2 user manual.
 However, don’t be fooled into going into too much detail with speaker placement.
-Get a decent, symmetrical left/right speaker placement and you’ll enjoy an incredible listening experience with the Model 2ce.
+Get a decent, symmetrical left/right speaker placement, and you’ll enjoy an incredible listening experience with the Model 2ce.

-One thing I will agree with the user manual is amplification, wiring, and cabling.
-Vandersteen recommends using the same gauge of speaker cable for each channel and to try to keep the cables as short as possible.
-Keep all the cables the same length to ensure you achieve a true balanced sound profile.
+I agree with the user manual for amplification, wiring, and cabling.
+Vandersteen recommends using the same gauge of speaker cable for each channel and trying to keep the cables as short as possible.
+Keep all the cables the same length to ensure you achieve a true, balanced sound profile.
 Wiring and amplification are explained in great detail in the Model 2 user manual.

 Complete Home Theatre Experience

 One of the things I love about Vandersteen is they are not as stuck up as many niche audiophile speaker manufacturers can be.
-Vandersteen manufactures all the elements you’ll need to make up a home theater system.
+Vandersteen manufactures all the elements needed to make up a home theater system.
 The VCC-1 is a compact, 2-way center speaker built using the same technology as the Model 2ce.
-The VSM-1 are a pair of wall mount speakers optimized for rear channel positions.
-This complete system will mean you can enjoy music in stereo while movies, games and other TV in surround sound through some of the most advanced speakers in the world.
+The VSM-1 is a pair of wall-mount speakers optimized for rear channel positions.
+This complete system will mean you can enjoy music in stereo while movies, games, and other TV surround sound through some of the most advanced speakers in the world.

 If you have never listened to or owned a pair of ultra-high-end speakers, then a pair of Vandersteen Model 2ce Signature II is a good place to start.
-At $2,700 a pair they are affordable (this affordable in Audiophile circles) and the unassuming design will suit most decor.
+At $2,700 a pair, they are affordable (this is affordable in Audiophile circles), and the unassuming design will suit most decor.
 All Vandersteen speakers and components are also designed and manufactured in the USA.

 The Model 2ce is not just for listening to your favorite records.
 These speakers will deliver a superior listening experience for your favorite movies and other TV applications.
-I believe Vandersteen have priced the Model 2ce at this price to give everyone the opportunity to enjoy a superior listening experience.
+I believe Vandersteen has priced the Model 2ce at this price to allow everyone to enjoy a superior listening experience.